 where $x^{[m-1]}=(x_1^{m-1},\cdots , x_n^{m-1})^T$, and call $x$ an {\em eigenvector} of $\mathcal{A}$ associated with the eigenvalue $\lambda$.
 We call such an eigenvalue {\em $H$-eigenvalue} if it is real and has a real eigenvector $x$, and call such a real eigenvector $x$ an {\em H-eigenvector}.

-These concepts were first introduced by Qi \cite{LQ1} for the higher order symmetric tensor.
+These concepts were first introduced by Qi \cite{LQ1} for higher order symmetric tensors.
 Lim \cite{LL} independently introduced this notion.
-Qi \cite{LQ1, LQ2} extended some nice property of matrix to the higher order super-symmetric tensor.
-Perron-Frobenius theorem of nonnegative matrix had been generalized to the higher order nonnegative tensors with various conditions by Chang, Pearson and Zhang \cite{CPT1}, Hu, Huang and Qi \cite{HHQ}, Yang and Yang \cite{YY10,YY11}, Zhang \cite{TZ} and others.\\
+Qi \cite{LQ1, LQ2} extended some nice properties of symmetric matrices to higher order symmetric tensors.
+The Perron-Frobenius theorem of nonnegative matrices had been generalized to higher order nonnegative tensors under various conditions by Chang, Pearson and Zhang \cite{CPT1}, Hu, Huang and Qi \cite{HHQ}, Yang and Yang \cite{YY10,YY11}, Zhang \cite{TZ} and others.\\

 For an $m$-order $n$-dimensional tensor $\mathcal{A}$, we say a number $\mu\in \mathbb{C}$ is an {\em $E$-eigenvalue of $\mathcal{A}$} and a nonzero vector $x\in \mathbb{C}^n\setminus\{\theta\}$ is an {\em $E$-eigenvector} of $\mathcal{A}$ associated with the $E$-eigenvalue $\mu$, if they are solutions of the following systems of equations: